Chart Color Schemes

 Infrastructure

-Epping - West has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Epping - West has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 12 projects that may impact the area.
-Notable ones include O'Herns Logistics Park, Epping Road Upgrade, New Epping, and Cooper Street Employment Precinct.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified ten projects that are likely to impact the area.
+Key projects include New Epping, O'Herns Logistics Park, Epping Road Upgrade, and Cooper Street Employment Precinct.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.